Course code: TDA231/DIT380

 28 (3,G) 36 (4) 48 (5, VG)

 Elementary probability, linear algebra and multivariate calculus.
-You should be able to program in MATLAB.
+You should be able to program in Python and MATLAB.
 Previous algorithms courses are valuable though not strictly necessary.
 Here are some refreshers:

 See also [Bar Ch.
 29] for a refresher on linear algebra and multivariate calculus, and [Bar Ch.1] for a probability refresher.